projectacrn/acrn-hypervisor/doc/tutorials/gpu-passthru.rst

 Enable the GVT-d GOP driver
 ***************************

 When enabling GVT-d, the Guest OS cannot light up the physical screen before the OS driver loads.
 As a result, the Guest BIOS and the Grub UI is not visible on the physical screen.
-The occurs because the physical display is initialized by the GOP driver or VBIOS before the OS driver loads, and the Guest BIOS doesn’t have them.
+The occurs because the physical display is initialized by the GOP driver or VBIOS before the OS driver loads, and the Guest BIOS doesn't have them.

 The solution is to integrate the GOP driver binary into the OVMF as a DXE driver.
 Then the Guest OVMF can see the GOP driver and run it in the graphic